patalanostefano/DMGDB/README.md

-# Legal Graph RAG System
+# DMGDB Scalable Graph RAG on a large corpus of legal documents

 ## Overview
 This project implements an advanced Graph-based Retrieval-Augmented Generation (RAG) system specifically designed for the Italian legal domain.
 The system efficiently handles legal documents of various formats, implementing accurate graph RAG techniques and creating a dynamic, scalable knowledge base for legal information retrieval and question answering.